saifuddin-md/Bash_Scripting/Patching/patching-ubuntu.md

 **Verify the application:**

-curl localhost
+- curl localhost
-Add the server back to the Load Balancer.
+- Add the server back to the Load Balancer.
-Monitor the server.
+- Monitor the server.
-Interview answer

-"For Ubuntu production patching, I use apt update to refresh repositories, unattended-upgrade to apply security patches only, check if a reboot is required using /var/run/reboot-required, validate services and applications after patching, and maintain logs for auditing and troubleshooting.
+Note : "For Ubuntu production patching, used **apt update** to refresh repositories, **unattended-upgrade** to apply security patches only, check if a reboot is required using /var/run/reboot-required, validate services and applications after patching, and maintain logs for auditing and troubleshooting.